JuneWprog/angular19-tutorial/README.md

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+Decorator:

+ @Component is a decorator, which provides metadata about a class.
+The @Component  it tells Angular that this is a component.

 Interpolation
 {{}}